spryker/spryker-docs/docs/scos/user/intro-to-spryker/contribute-to-the-documentation/install-recommended-extensions.md

    2. For **Vale › Vale CLI: Min Alert Level**, select **inherited**.
    3. For **Vale › Vale CLI: Path**, enter `vale`.
 3. On the **Workspace** tab, enter and select the same values as in step 2.
-4. Relaunch VS Code to make sure settings are applied.
+4. Relaunch VS Code to make sure settings have been applied.

+If you now open any markdown (MD) file